aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 Use as few fields as you can, and avoid indexing dynamic fields, such as the correlation id, to keep Loki fast.
 I currently only index App and RootInitiator.

-We are now able to query the logs using LoqQl.
+We are now able to query the logs using LogQL.
 On the next article, I'll share a basic Grafana dashboard to search in the logs with ease.